CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex2_Connect_Windows.md

 >**Important:** The *Windows Security Events via AMA* data connector requires Azure Arc for non-Azure devices.

-1. Login to the **WIN1** VM by using the RDP file which we have downloaded in the previous exercise.
+1. Login to the **WIN1** VM by using the RDP file which we have downloaded in the previous lab.

 1. In the **WIN1** virtual machine, search for **Hyper-V Manager** from task bar and select to open.